DannyArends/D-coding/README.md

 Installation
 ------------
 - Download and install DMD for D language 2.0+
+- Download and install Ruby 1.9.1 (or higher)
+- Install Rake

+    $ gem install --remote rake

 - (Optional for GUI) Download and install DFL

-Compile with using dmd (and dfl) on %PATH%:
+Compile with using rake, dmd (and dfl) on %PATH%:
+List all possible build and test options:

+    $ rake -T

+Build all examples and standalone LIB components:

+    $ rake build

+Building only the standalone LIB components for re-use:

+    $ rake libs

 Applications
 ------------